tylernford/cocina_build/content/news/6th-annual-running-of-the-chihuahuas.md

 video_key = ""

 +++
 On Sunday, May 6th, we celebrated our 6th Annual Running of the Chihuahuas event!
 We had a blast cheering on our 4-legged friends as they crossed the finish line.

 Missed the event?
-Check out FOX 35's coverage below!
+Check out FOX 35's coverage below!!

 [https://www.dropbox.com/s/2k1c4twkxu7mien/WOFL_Fox35_Running%20of%20the%20Chihuahuas.mp4?dl=0](FOX 35 Segment "https://www.dropbox.com/s/2k1c4twkxu7mien/WOFL_Fox35_Running%20of%20the%20Chihuahuas.mp4?dl=0")